Palkovsky/Restrainer/README.md

 ### Validator constrainer

-Allows you to pass function which shall return True/False and accept one argument.
-This argument will be data passed by user.
-And if you return False validation will fail.
+Allows you to pass function returning True/False and accepting one argument.
+The argument is the field value.
+If you return False validation will fail with specifed error message.

 ### Coerce constrainer